dotnet/designs/accepted/2021/InboxSourceGenerators.md

 ### Framework provided source generators

 Framework provided source generators should have a mechanism to be exposed and versioned along side the framework and library which they extend.
 These source generators will be passed to the compiler when that framework is targeted.
 These source generators will not ne used when the framework is not targeted.
-For example, ASP.NET specific source generators will not be used with ASP.NET is not referenced.
+For example, ASP.NET specific source generators will not be used when ASP.NET is not referenced.
 The version of the analyzers specific to the TargetFramework version will be used.
 For example, when targeting .NET 6.0 the analyzers specific to net6.0 will be used and not those for .NET 7.0, even when using the SDK that ships with .NET 7.0.

 To facilitate this, we will package analyzers inside [reference packs](https://github.com/dotnet/designs/blob/main/accepted/2019/targeting-packs-and-runtime-packs.md).
 We will use the standard [nuget conventions for describing analyzers](https://github.com/dotnet/designs/blob/main/accepted/2019/targeting-packs-and-runtime-packs.md).
 The .NET SDK will be responsible for locating the appropriate analyzers for the TargetFramework and creating `@(Analyzer)` items as part of the `ResolveTargetingPackAssets` task.
 These items will be conflict-resolved with other Analyzer sources based as described in the following section.